Marconiusiii/OhCraps/README.md

 ## How to Play

+After downloading the OhCraps_Py3.command file, double-click or Open the file and it will open the Terminal app and run.
+Alternatively, with Terminal open, cd to the directory where the command file was downloaded and run:
+$ python3 OhCraps_Py3.command

 The game starts off asking you to set up a bankroll.
 Enter a numeric amount to start.

 ### Coming Out Roll